chaconnewu/awesome-augmented/awesomes/vim-galore.md

  event.
 </p>
 <p>
- One of the first things everyone adds to his vimrc is
+ One of the first things everyone adds to their vimrc is
  <code>
   filetype on
  </code>
  .
-This simply
+This
-means that
+simply means that
  <code>
   filetype.vim
  </code>
  is read at startup which sets autocmds for almost all filetypes under the sun.
 </p>
 <p>
  If you're brave enough, have a look at it: